Join one of the world's largest parties and ring in New Year's Eve in Sydney.

 Don't mind the crowds, or looking to make a DIY New Year's packages?
 Check out these free vantage points within sight of the fireworks.

 - Dawes Point (Ta-Ra) Park: Right under The Harbour Bridge and looking at Luna Park, this is a popular but beautiful spot.
-(Capacity: 30,000.
-Open from 8am, no alcohol, no pets.)
+Capacity: 40,000.
+Open from 12.30pm, expected to reach capacity early in the day.
+Food and non-alcoholic drinks for sale.
+No pets.

-- Mary Booth Lookout: In Kirribilli staring straight into the city, this one gets packed early.
-(Capacity: 2,500.
-Open from midday, no alcohol, no pets.)
+- Mary Booth Reserve: In Kirribilli staring straight into the city, this one gets packed early.
+Capacity: 4,500.
+Open from 8am, expected to reach capacity early in the day.
+No food or drinks for sale.
+No pets.

 - Blues Point Reserve: Hugely popular for a reason.
 Get in while you can.
-(Capacity: 12,000.
-Open from midday, no alcohol, no pets, no camping.)
+Capacity: 15,000.
+Open from 2:25pm, expected to reach capacity early in the day.
+Food and non-alcoholic drinks for sale.)

 - Observatory Hill Park: They don’t call it a hill for nothing, you know.
 Minutes from Circular Quay and Wynyard it’s like there’s nothing else but you and a sky full of stars.
 Oh, and fireworks, naturally.
-(Capacity: 7,500.
-Open from midday, no alcohol, no pets)
+Capacity: 7,500.
+Open from midday, expected to reach capacity late in the day.
+Food and non-alcoholic drinks for sale.
+No pets.

 - Mrs Macquaries Point: A favourite every year, with spectacular views and catering and bar service.
-(Capacity: 16,000.
-Open from 10am, no alcohol, no pets, no ball games, no tents/bean bags, mattresses, inflatable furniture.)
+Capacity: 16,000.
+Open from 10am, expected to reach capacity late in the day.
+Food and alcohol for sale.
+No pets.

 - Thornton Park: Park it early in the day and you won’t regret it.
 This park, while being popular, doesn’t reach capacity until later in the day.
-(Capacity: 1,000.
-Open from midday, no alcohol, no pets.)
+Capacity: 1,000.
+Open from 3:30pm, expected to reach capacity late in the day.
+No food or drink for sale.

 - Balls Head Reserve: Another hot favourite on the other side of the bridge.
-(Capacity: 2,000.
-Open from 10am, no alcohol, no pets, no camping.)
+Capacity: 2,000.
+Open from midday, expected to reach capacity late in the day.
+No food or drink for sale.

-- Pyrmont Bay Park: Nestled between the Australian National Maritime Museum and The Star, while the views are limited, the crowds almost never reach capacity.
-(Capacity: 15,000.
-Open from 8am, no alcohol, no pets.)
+- Pyrmont Bay Park: Nestled between the Australian National Maritime Museum and The Star, while the views of the fireworks are limited, the crowds almost never reach capacity.
+Capacity: 10,000.
+Open from 1:30pm, not expected to reach capacity.
+Food and non-alcoholic drinks for sale.
+No pets.

 - Darling Harbour - Cockle Bay: While Circular Quay is everyone’s first go-to, don’t forget we have another Harbour with some pretty amazing views and fireworks shows going on, too.
 There’s a light show at 8pm, and Pyrmont Bridge is also accessible for viewing the show.
-(Capacity: 44,000.
-Open from 7am, no BYO alcohol, no pets, no fishing, no busking.)
+Capacity: 41,000.
+Open from 11am, expected to reach capacity late in the day.
+Food and non-alcoholic drinks for sale.

 - Birchgrove Park: With views of the western side of the Bridge, this unassuming park is a pretty neat spot to ring in the new year.
-(Capacity: 5,000.
-Open from 10am, no BYO, no pets.)
+Capacity: 5,000.
+Open from 8am, expected to reach capacity late in the day.
+No food or drink for sale.

 Sydney New Year’s Eve Accommodation